91

 They identified protactinium-231 by establishing that no known substance could have emitted the alpha particles that were observed and by the actinium produced.

-Frederic Soddy and John Cranston also discover protactinium independently in 1917.
-(1)
+Frederic Soddy and John Cranston also discovered protactinium independently in 1917, at the University of Glasgow, Scotland.
+(1),(3)

-In 1927 by Astrid Von Grosse isolated protactinium oxide (Pa2O5).
+In 1927 Aristid von Grosse isolated protactinium oxide (Pa2O5).
 In 1934 he isolated the element from the oxide by converting it to the iodide (PaI5) and then decomposed it using a heated filament in a high vacuum.
-(2)
+(4)

 The element name comes from a combination of the Greek word 'protos' meaning first and 'actinium.'